Ishaan28malik/Hacktoberfest-2024/README.md

 ### 23. [coala](https://github.com/coala/coala)

 Coala is a package that provides linting and code-fixing in a single config file, irrespective of language.
-It’s beginner-friendly community.
-Documentation is well written, issues are properly tagged with ‘easy’, ‘newcomer’, or ‘hard’.
+Itâ€™s beginner-friendly community.
+Documentation is well written, issues are properly tagged with â€˜easyâ€™, â€˜newcomerâ€™, or â€˜hardâ€™.

 ### 24. [Google Developers Group Philippines](https://www.facebook.com/gdgphilippines/)